jean/blog/_posts/2020/2020-10-14-combing-through-component-base.md

 ### The Lifecycle Methods

 Whenever I think about lifecycle methods in components (whether Blazor or React), I always think back to those "Life Cycle of a Cell" diagrams from high school.
 The concepts are actually fairly similar.
 A component has particular stages of development, from when it is first rendered on the page to when it is discarded.
-Components can also react to changes in their "environment", whether it is events being triggered or parameters changing.
+Components can also react to changes in their "environment", such as triggered events or parameter changes.

 #### SetParametersAsync